andreypz/nwu-dalitz-analysis/LOG.md

 The log of changes:
 ==================

+2013-Aug-13
+  * Make Id/Iso plots for muons.
+  * Photon eta < 2.5 cut (apparently the go up to 3.0 by default.
+Why?)
+  * Run with different trigger selections implemented: double-mu, single-mu, muon-photon, double-photon (for electron selection).
+  * Data samples added to run on batch.
+  * Plotting script updated: a mix of h2l2nu and a simple plotting from a file.

 2013-Aug-06
   * zgamma analyzer developments:
     * Trigger efficiency study for h->llgamma dalitz decay
     * Selections for mu, el, and mugamma introduced
     * Filling histograms in a similar way as in h2l2nu analysis (by cut)
-  * batch master revieved and made to work with zgamma sample.
+  * batch master revived and made to work with zgamma sample.

 2013-Jul-04
   * Ported to Git!